atk4/core/docs/factory.md

 }

 $button = Factory::factory([RedButton::class, 'icon' => 'cake'], ['icon' => 'thumbs up']);
-// Question: what would be $button->icon value here?
+// question: what would be $button->icon value here?
 ```

 Factory will start by merging the parameters and will discover that icon is